The 10 Best Movies About Werewolves and Lycanthropes

-The werewolf is a symbolic monster.
-It's a stark representation of the duality of man—the sophisticated and the primal, the intellectual and the powerful force of nature within.
+In cinema, the werewolf is a symbolic monster.
+It's a stark representation of the duality of man: the sophisticated versus the primal, the intellectual versus the powerful force of instinct within.

-Some interpret this internal battle as an attempt to harness our most depraved impulses and tame our violent energies.
-The werewolf identity is an internal struggle against one's animalistic self.
+Some interpret this battle as an attempt to harness our most depraved impulses and tame our violent energies.
+In that sense, the werewolf identity is an internal struggle against one's animalistic self.

 10. What We Do in the Shadows (2014)